apache/horaedb-docs/docs/src/en/ecosystem/influxdb.md

 ## Note

+- When InfluxDB writes data, the timestamp precision is nanosecond by default, CeresDB only supports millisecond timestamp, user can specify the data precision by `precision` parameter, CeresDB will automatically convert to millisecond precision internally.
-- Query string parameters such as `precision`, `db` aren't supported.
+- Query string parameters such as `db` aren't supported.

 # Query